echobind/launchbox/docs/commands.md

-# Command Reference for makereact
+# Command Reference for launchbox

 ## generate